GeophyAI/seistorch/doc/quick_start.md

 We'll cover the following topics:

-1. **Running 2D Forward Modeling**: Simulate seismic wave propagation in 2D space.
+1. [**Running 2D Forward Modeling**](#2d-forward-modeling): Simulate seismic wave propagation in 2D space.
+Using a generated two layer 2D model as an example.

-2. **Running 3D Forward Modeling**: Simulate seismic wave propagation in 3D space.
+2. [**Running 3D Forward Modeling**](#3d-forward-modeling): Simulate seismic wave propagation in 3D space.
+Using a generated two layer 3D model as an example.

-3. **Classic acoustic FWI**: Perform Full-Waveform Inversion.
+3. [**Boundary saving-based FWI**](#boundary-saving-based-automatic-differentiation): Perform Full-Waveform Inversion with boundary saving-based automatic differentiation.
+Using a generated two layer 2D model as an example.

+4. [**Batched classic FWI**](#2d-batched-classic-fwi): How to bundle the shots into a batch to a batch for accelerating the computation of fwi.
+Using marmousi model as an example.

-4. **Source encoding acoustic FWI**: Perform source-encoding (phase and polarity encoding) based full waveform inversion.
+5. [**Source encoding acoustic FWI**](#2d-source-encoding-fwi): Perform source-encoding (phase and polarity encoding) based full waveform inversion.
+Using marmousi model as an example.

-5. **Source inversion**: How to perform source inversion.
+6. [**Source inversion**](#source-inversion): How to perform source inversion.

 ## 2d forward modeling